-- 1. Having complied with Council's statutory obligations under Sections 112 and 114 of the Local Government Act 2020 and having regard to the outcome of Council's community engagement with respect to the proposal; resolves not to proceed with the Suburban Rail Loop Authority's proposal that Council transfer ownership of 10-12 Watts Street, Box Hill and 11 Court Street, Box Hill in exchange for ownership of 528 Station Street, Box Hill. - Supports the conversion of the existing off-street car park at 20-24 Ellingworth Parade, Box Hill to new public open space, with the Suburban Rail Loop Authority to fund the design and delivery of the associated capital works. - Supports open space enhancements within Box Hill Gardens, with the Suburban Rail Loop Authority to fund and deliver the design and delivery of the associated capital works. - Writes to the Suburban Rail Loop Authority's Chief Executive Officer advising of Council's decision. - Authorises the Director City Development and/or Manager Property and Leasing to engage further with the Suburban Rail Loop Authority. - Authorises the Manager Property and Leasing to undertake the statutory processes under Sections 112 and 114 of the Local Government Act 2020 in respect of any new proposal.
+- Having complied with Council's statutory obligations under Sections 112 and 114 of the Local Government Act 2020 and having regard to the outcome of Council's community engagement with respect to the proposal; resolves not to proceed with the Suburban Rail Loop Authority's proposal that Council transfer ownership of 10-12 Watts Street, Box Hill and 11 Court Street, Box Hill in exchange for ownership of 528 Station Street, Box Hill. - 2.
+Supports, in principle, the conversion of the existing off-street carpark at 20-24 Ellingworth Parade, Box Hill to new public open space and authorises Council's Senior Advisor Major Recreation and Open Space to write to nearby residents informing them of the proposed conversion to public open space; and advise that the Suburban Rail Loop Authority will fund the design and delivery of the associated capital works. - Supports open space enhancements within Box Hill Gardens, with the Suburban Rail Loop Authority to fund and deliver the design and delivery of the associated capital works. - Authorises Council's Chief Executive Officer to write to the Suburban Rail Loop Authority's Chief Executive Officer advising of Council's decision. - 5.
+Authorises the Director City Development and/or Manager Property and Leasing to engage further with the Suburban Rail Loop Authority.

+Authorises the Manager Property and Leasing to undertake the statutory processes under Sections 112 and 114 of the Local Government Act 2020 in respect of any new proposal.